grafana/pyroscope/docs/sources/operators-guide/deploy-kubernetes/_index.md

    You should be able to query profiles in [Grafana Explore](/docs/grafana/latest/explore/), as well as create dashboard panels by using your newly configured Phlare data source.

-## Optional: Persistently add data source:
+## Optional: Persistently add data source

 The deployment of Grafana has no persistent database, so it will not retain settings like the data source configuration across restarts.